 DOT-compatible grease by SRAM has been tested and approved for use with all of our brake systems - mineral or DOT fluid.
 Our DOT fluid brakes use an EPDM elastomer, and our Mineral Oil brakes use Nitrile-based rubbers to seal our braking system.

 All systems have a designed amount of shrink or swell per the manufacturer's specification.
 If a seal is to swell past the manufactures specification through an intersection via a non-approved grease or fluid, this can result in the hydraulic disc brake locking up or causing a slow lever movement.
-Again, the use of a non-approved grease or fluid can also cause shrinking; shrinking past manufacturers' specifications can cause fluid loss and system failure through the system not be able to reach the desired pressure on a lever pull.
+Again, the use of a non-approved grease or fluid can also cause shrinking; shrinking past manufacturers' specifications can cause fluid loss and system failure as the system may not be able to reach the required pressure on a lever pull.

 Where do we use DOT grease?